noahung/duplicate-find-replace-page-wordpress/README.md

 - Replace specified words or phrases in the duplicated pages.
 - Specify the number of duplicates to create.
 - Customizable and user-friendly interface.

+=== License ===

+This plugin is released under the [GNU General Public License v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).

+Copyright (c) 2024 Noah Aung
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.